karawin/Ka-Radio32/README.md

 =======
 ### ESP-IDF Patch
-Since the 3.3.5 and upper releases there is a bug with CONFIG_SPIRAM_IGNORE_NOTFOUND You need to patche the spiram.c line 128 to
+Since the 3.3.5 and upper releases there is a bug with CONFIG_SPIRAM_IGNORE_NOTFOUND You need to patch the esp\esp-idf\components\esp32\spiram.c line 128 to
 ```
 esp_spiram_size_t esp_spiram_get_chip_size()
 {